Just for Parents

 RIPPLES (Race in Parenting Learning Circles) is a parent-led group at SCDS, founded in 2020, whose mission is to facilitate open, honest conversations among parents about race and racial equity — both to promote their own understanding and to keep pace with what their children are learning at school and from a rapidly changing society.
 Sometimes, these conversations center around a shared resource, such as a book or article; others are informed by the exchange of ideas.
 Central to all RIPPLES discussions is the participants’ willingness to share their lived experiences, to accept hard truths, and to truly listen.
 Ultimately, RIPPLES aims to create ripples of reflection and growth in the school community by encouraging all parents to join in these enriching, growth-oriented, and deeply connective conversations.
 For more information, explore RIPPLES’ online FAQ or contact ripplesinformation@gmail.com.

-THE PARENT COUNCIL
+THE PARENT & GUARDIAN COUNCIL

-The Parent Council (PC)
+The Council

-The Parent Education Committee
+The Parent & Guardian Education Committee